-In the first of what will be an ongoing series, we’re taking a look back at some classic albums celebrating their 25th anniversary this year, to see if the music of 1993 has aged like fine wine or rotted like a heap of stinking garbage.
-First up, Nirvana’s follow up to the 1991 breakthrough, game-changing album Nevermind, In Utero.
+We’re taking a look back a classic album celebrating its 25th anniversary, to see if it has aged like fine wine or rotted like a heap of stinking garbage—Nirvana’s follow up to the 1991 breakthrough, game-changing album Nevermind, In Utero.

 Thinking back on the record, I remember the stories behind it as much as the music itself.
 How the band, unhappy with the polished sound of megahit Nevermind, coupled with the angst of becoming overnight sensations with legions of fans they (and especially Kurt Cobain) deemed mindless sheep, actively sought to distance themselves from the casual, bandwagon listeners by hiring producer Steve Albini, former frontman for noise rockers Big Black, who was known for a production style that resulted in loud, abrasive records.

 Nirvana wanted to distance themselves from the safe, sanitized version of themselves they heard on Nevermind, and Steve Albini and In Utero accomplished that in spades.
 So well, in fact, that R.E.M. producer Scott Litt ended up being brought in to tweak the album’s sound and remix the singles Heart-Shaped Box and All Apologies, as rumors circulated that the record label hated the album, stating that Albini’s production made it “unlistenable.”
 There were rumors that it may not even be released at all, though that ultimately proved not to be the case.

 Still, the question remained: the legacy of the album was clear in my mind, but I hadn’t listened to the whole thing in ages.
 How would the music itself hold up?